 - Completeness: Missing data is a big challenge in the healthcare sector.
 When a patient’s medical history lacks completeness, healthcare professionals might not possess all the necessary information to make favourable decisions.
 For making beneficial decisions, you need all the information you can get.

 - Timeliness: Timing is everything.
 When patients experience delays in treatment, it can lead to more severe consequences for their health.
 Data must be up-to-date and accessible.
-In a intensive care units, treatment delays caused by outdated information can make it much less likely for a patient to get better after being diagnosed.
+In intensive care units, treatment delays caused by outdated information can make it much less likely for a patient to get better after being diagnosed.

 - Consistency: Data that is constant across several platforms and systems is known as data consistency.
 When a patient’s blood pressure appears as 120/80 in one system, it can’t show up as 130/90 in another.
 When people get incorrect information, it can lead to misunderstandings and mistakes in how they treat patients.